An Accretion Flare Interpretation for the Ultra-High-Energy Neutrino Event KM3-230213A: multi-wavelength observations and Infrared echoes

 High energy gamma-ray data was extracted from the light curve published in \cite{KM3NeT:2025bxl}, obtained with the \textit{Fermi} Large Area Telescope (LAT).
-The data analysis presented in the light curve only yields upper limits with no significant flux detected around the time of the neutrino event.
+The data analysis presented in the light curve yields only upper limits {(represented by the green points in the bottom panel of Fig.~\ref{fig:LC})}, with no significant flux detected around the time of the neutrino event \citep{KM3NeT:2025bxl}.
 Based on the provided energy range ($0.1-1000\,\text{GeV}$), we computed an upper limit on the gamma-ray energy flux at the time of the neutrino event, which serves to constrain the high energy contribution of the AGN modeling.

 To construct the final broadband SED, we averaged the fluxes from the archival and newly acquired light curves in each band and placed the resulting energy fluxes at the effective frequencies corresponding to their respective filters or pass bands.
-The orange, red and blue points in Fig. \ref{fig:spec} represent the radio, IR/optical/UV, and X-ray regimes, respectively, complementing the \textit{Fermi}-LAT $\gamma-$ray upper limit in green.
-The IR and optical spectra can be described as two blackbody components with temperatures of $k_B T_{\rm IR} \sim 0.1$ eV and $k_B T_{\rm Opt} \sim 1.5-2.0$ eV, respectively, in the observer's frame (see the dashed gray curve in Fig. \ref{fig:spec}).
+The orange, red and blue points in Fig. \ref{fig:spec} represent the radio, IR/optical/UV, and X-ray regimes, respectively, complementing the \textit{Fermi}-LAT $\gamma-$ray upper limit in green. {The archival X-ray flux level of $\sim4.4\pm2.6\times10^{-14}~\rm{erg~s^{-1}~cm^{-2}}$ in the energy range 0.1$-$2.4 keV measured at MJD 48150 \citep[][shown as the gray point in Fig. \ref{fig:spec}]{KM3NeT:2025bxl} is about 8 times lower than the X-ray measurements near the neutrino detection time, indicating that the blazar was undergoing an enhanced emission state between MJD 58945 and 60800.} The IR and optical spectra can be described as two blackbody components with temperatures of $k_B T_{\rm IR} \sim 0.1$ eV and $k_B T_{\rm Opt} \sim 1.5-2.0$ eV, respectively, in the observer's frame (see the dashed gray curve in Fig. \ref{fig:spec}).
 Based on these characteristic temperatures and the light curves in the $r$-band and W2-band, we estimated the bolometric luminosities using the relation $L_i = 4\pi d_L^2(z) \mathcal{C}_{i,\rm bol} [\nu F_{\nu,i}]$, where $i = \mathrm{IR}$ and $\mathrm{Opt}$ correspond to the IR and optical bands, $d_L$ is the luminosity distance, and $\mathcal{C}_{i,\rm bol}$ denotes the bolometric correction factor, defined as the ratio of the total energy flux of the blackbody distribution to the flux of the observed energy band.
 The bolometric IR and optical luminosities will be used in the dust echo fitting and multimessenger modeling presented in subsequent Sections, while the X-ray observations will be interpreted as the outputs of our model.